jedisct1/zigly/README.md

 Beyond the functions exported by the Fastly platform, Zigly will eventually include additional utility functions (cookie manipulation, JWT tokens, tracing...) to make application development as simple as possible.

-Zigly is written for Zig 0.10.x.
-The stage1 compiler must be used for now.
+Zigly is written for Zig 0.11.x.

 ## Usage